carpentries-incubator/machine-learning-novice-sklearn/_episodes/01-introduction.md

 This lesson will introduce you to some of the key concepts and sub-domains of ML such as Supervised learning, Unsupervised learning, as well as the very basics of Neural Networks.

 The figure below provides a nice overview of some of the sub-domains of ML and even techniques used within each sub-domain and we recommend checking out XXXX FOR A MORE COMPREHENSIVE OVERVIEW OF ML TECHNIQUES AND EXAMPLES OF THESE (SKLEARN DOCOS???).
-In blue we highlight the sub-domains covered in this lesson.
+In blue we highlight the sub-domains covered in this lesson: Classical learning techniques such as regression, classification, clustering, and dimension reduction, as well as a brief glimpse into neural networks using perceptrons.

-![Types of Machine Learning](../fig/ML_summary.png) [Image from Vasily Zubarev via their blog](https://vas3k.com/blog/machine_learning/) with modifications for lesson content.
+![Types of Machine Learning](../fig/ML_summary.png) [Image from Vasily Zubarev via their blog](https://vas3k.com/blog/machine_learning/) with modifications in blue to denote lesson content.

 ### Supervised and unsupervised learning